zhangxiang-planet/orbital_coverage/README.md

 - **Field Name**: For NenuFAR observations, this is the name utilized during scheduling, which typically corresponds to the star's name.
 For Kepler-42 c, the field name is **KEPLER_42**.
 This must be in uppercase due to NenuFAR's naming conventions.

-Given this, Student A can execute the command:
+Given this, Alice can execute the command:

 ```bash
 ./orbital_coverage_interactive.py -t kepler_42_c -f KEPLER_42